Will Direct to Home (DTH) RTM sustain post covid19 for companies?

 How will wholesale channels behave in the future?

 These were common threads among many questions asked to the panelists during our recent webinar “Future of FMCG & CPG Sales in 2020s” by industry participants from India, Philippines & Indonesia.

-We are answering all your unanswered questions below –
+Answering all your unanswered questions

 Q. What kind of business shift happens after COVID-19 In the FMCG & OTC product range, in terms of consumer & in terms of company requirement?